iPad 7 SIM Card Reader Replacement

 Step 3

-- Pull the blue handle back to release the Anti-Clamp's arms.
+- Gently pull the blue handle back to release the Anti-Clamp’s arms.

-- Set your iPad on something to keep it level between the suction cups.
+- Place something underneath your iPad to keep it level and snug between the suction cups.

-- Place the suction cups close to the center of the left edge—one near the top and the other near the bottom.
+- Position the suction cups about halfway along the left edge—one near the top, one near the bottom.

-- Hold the bottom of the Anti-Clamp steady and firmly press down on the top suction cup to create suction.
+- Hold the bottom of the Anti-Clamp steady, then firmly press down on the top cup to create suction.

 Step 4

-- Slide the blue handle forward to securely lock those arms in place.
+- Slide the blue handle forward to lock those arms into place.

-- Twist the handle clockwise a full 360 degrees, or until you see those suction cups starting to stretch out.
+- Twist the handle a full 360 degrees (or until the suction cups start to stretch—whichever comes first).

-- Double-check that the suction cups stay lined up with each other.
-If they start slipping out of sync, just loosen them a little and get those arms back in line.
+- Keep those suction cups lined up like a perfect pair!
+If they start to drift out of sync, just loosen them a little and nudge the arms back into alignment.

 Step 5

-- If the screen's not heating up enough, try using a hair dryer along the left edge of the iPad to give it some extra warmth.
+- If the screen's not warming up enough, grab a hair dryer and gently heat the left edge of your iPad.

 Step 6

-- When the screen feels nice and toasty, grab a suction handle and stick it on the left edge of the screen, keeping it as close to the edge as you can.
+- Once the screen feels comfortably warm to the touch, grab a suction handle and attach it to the left edge, as close to the corner as you can manage.

-- Gently lift the screen with the suction handle to wiggle open a tiny gap between the digitizer and the frame.
+- Gently lift the screen with the suction handle to create a tiny gap between the digitizer and the frame—just enough to get started.

-- Slide an opening pick into that little gap you've just created between the digitizer and the frame.
+- Slip an opening pick into that gap and carefully work your way around the frame.

 Step 7

-- Pop a second opening pick into the gap you made earlier.
+- Pop a second opening pick into the tiny gap you just made—think of it as giving your device a little wiggle room.

-- Slide it down toward the bottom-left corner of the device to break free the adhesive.
+- Gently slide that pick down toward the bottom-left corner to ease apart the sticky adhesive.

-- Keep the pick in the bottom-left corner so the adhesive doesn’t try to seal itself back up.
+- Leave the pick snug in the bottom-left corner so the adhesive doesn’t sneak back together.

 Step 8